antoniobrandaodesign/ab_boilerplate/README.md

         +desktop()
             col(1/3)

-That is so simple and readable I'm pretty sure you can understand it even if you can't code.
+That is so simple and readable I'm pretty sure you can understand it even if you never used Jeet or Rupture.
 These layout flows can bundled in the form of mixins.
 The same mixin can be applied to many HTML blocks.
 The same way many different mixins can be applied to the same HTML block.
 This enables us to change the behaviour of HTML blocks without having to edit the HTML itself.
 It's brilliant and super clean.

 - Tools:
     - Workflow